Code-Institute-Submissions/flask_book_review/readme.md

 ## Overview

-This project focuses on the CRUD method when dealing with databases, and primarily uses Flask.
+This Flask project is a responsive website that utilizes mongoDB.
+The CRUD method has been implemented, therefore users have the ability to create, read, update and delete books from the database.

-On the home page the top five rated books are shown, as well as being separated into either fiction or non-fiction books.
+I experimented with some of the different features and capabilities of mongoDB, therefore the home page displays the top five rated books for both fiction and non-fiction books.

-This website doesn’t as of yet have username abilities, therefore I created certain books that can’t be deleted, which can be seen when clicking on the book for its full details.
-This was to ensure that the database wouldn’t be completely empty.
+Currently there aren’t any username capabilities for this website.
+In order to ensure the database couldn’t be left empty, I created a certain number of books that couldn’t be deleted.
+I achieved this by creating a hidden value and an automatic input for the books I didn’t want to delete, and for new books created.

 ----------------------
 ### An issue that had arisen during commits

-On Github it states that there are 2 contributors.
+On Github there is an error whereby it states there are 2 contributors.
 The reason for this is because when I initially set up this repository and made my first commit, it stated that the author of that commit was usernameusername.
-After researching what the issue was, I found it was due to my email address being on private.
-When I fixed the issue Github successfully starting recording my username when committing, however the first commit I made during the issue could not be fully deleted.
+After researching what the issue was, I found it was due to my email address being on private which meant Github was unable to recognise my username.
+When I fixed the issue Github successfully starting recording my username when committing, however the first commit I made during the issue could not be fully deleted and rectified.
 Therefore I am the only contributor to this project.

-The files that were affected and were committed when there was a fault with the username were: requirements.txt and app.py during initial commit.
+The files that were affected during initial commit when there was a fault with the username were:
+* requirements.txt
+* app.py

 ## UX and UI